Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-2.0.rst

 Class-specific attributes may be **declared**, with some qualifiers.

 Attribute declarations are fully optional [#]_, yet specifying them is nevertheless recommended, at the first place for the developer and for any upcoming maintainer.
+As a result, by default WOOPER will issue a warning should no attribute declaration be found.

 .. [#] Current versions of WOOPER do not specifically use these information, but future versions may.

-To do so, the ``class_attributes`` define must be set to a list of attribute declarations, like in:
+To do so, the ``class_attributes`` define must be set (prior to including the WOOPER header) to a list of attribute declarations, like in:

 .. code:: erlang